MurugeshDC/google-homepage/README.md

-I am building a google homepage.
+Building a google homepage to practice my html and css skills.
-I am using html and css to acheive this.
+It will look like google's homepage but the buttons won't work.